ilhan007/ui5con25-handson/docs/2_Develop_Chat.md

 ## Next

-The next step is to show messages - it is chat, right?
+The next step is to show messages - it is chat at the end.
-For the messages we will develop a tiny web component!
+For the messages, we will develop a tiny web component!

 [Develop ChatBubble](./3_Develop_ChatBubble.md)